 Cybersecurity: What traits to look for in an outsourcing partner

-When selecting a customer experience delivery provider that is right for your business, take the following cybersecurity factors under consideration.
+When selecting a customer experience delivery provider that is right for your business, take the following cybersecurity factors into consideration.

 1. Best practices start at the top